Moving from abroad to the Netherlands

 • A rental or purchase contract for your property

-• In the case of live-in: a written statement of consent from the primary resident and a copy of his or her identification card
+• in the case of live-in: a written statement of consent from the primary resident and a copy of his or her identification card

 • an international birth certificate